lindbrook/packageRank/README.md

 #### package and R release dates

-To annotate a graph with a package’s release dates:
+To annotate a graph with a package’s release dates (base graphics only):

 ``` r
 plot(cranDownloads(packages = "rstan", from = "2019", to = "2019"),